SIGMACX/FNB-AD/README.md

 '''

 ## Dataset
-1. Please download and fill out the application form ('Medical Dataset Access Application Form') and send it to the author's email address.
+1. Please download and fill out the application form ('Medical Dataset Access Application Form') and send it to the author's email address(yx.chen@whu.edu.cn).
 2. Place the obtained dataset into the 'data' folder.

 ## Training